ulrischa/GenericElementFilter/README.md

 * Configurable via JS **or** via `data-*` + `bindAll()`
 * Optional **`matchMode: "contains"`**, **`reset()` helper** and **hooks**

+Read more about it (in German) in my [blog](https://www.ulrischa.de/elemente-auf-einer-webseite-filtern-mit-genericelementfilter/)

 ---

 ## 1. Basic concept